aukilabs/posemesh/README.md

-## The Posemesh - The DePIN for AI perception.
+## The Real World Web.

-The posemesh is a decentralized machine perception network and collaborative spatial computing protocol for the next 100 billion robots, devices and AI on Earth and beyond.
+The posemesh underpins the real world web - a decentralized machine perception network and collaborative spatial computing protocol for the next 100 billion robots, devices and AI on Earth and beyond.

-Our mission is to help machines see the world, to enable the future of AI, robotics and the metaverse.
+Our mission is to help machines browse, search and navigate the physical world, to enable the future of AI, robotics and the metaverse.
 To this end, we aim to develop and deploy civilization-scale network infrastructure funded, owned and operated by the people.
 We build together in public, with the support of our community and backers.
 This is how we win.

-To learn more about this vision, read the [whitepaper](https://auki.ai/whitepaper).
+To learn more about this vision, read the [whitepaper](https://auki.com/whitepaper).

 ## Getting Started: